vaughany/moodle-local_ciabinitialsprofilepics/README.md

 Log in to your Moodle as an administrator and head to the Notifications page, where all being well, Moodle will discover the new plugin and install it.

-At the time of writing, there is only an on/off switch, but I plan to make more of the plugin configurable over time.
+There are an increasing number of configuration options, and I plan to make more of the plugin configurable over time.

 ## How It Works